arthurvrt/indy-tech-test/README.md

 ## What would you have done to improve your test if you'd had more time?

-- JOI input checking for creation input
+- Joi input checking for creation input
-- API Documentation
-- DB setup
-- Models setup
-- ORM setup
+- Input testing
-- In depth testing
+- In depth testing, more cases for validationLogic
+- Unit test for each function (dateRule, ageRule, etc)